sau-arv-gul/Meeting-Video-Scraper/README.md

 pip install -r requirements.txt
 ```
 3. **Run the Scraper**
-   - to scrape you just need to run the Main.py
+   - You don’t need to manually run individual scraper classes.
+Just execute Main.py — it automatically:
+       - Reads your input from Input.json
+       - Scrapes and filters meeting video metadata by date
+       - Saves the results to OUTPUT_1.json
+       - Extracts direct video URLs (for downloading with tools like yt-dlp)
+       - save extracted direct link to OUTPUT_2.json
  ```bash
 python Main.py
 ```